 HOMEROOM TEACHER

-I was born and raised in Catalonia, Spain, and this is my second year teaching in the United States, marking my 15th year as an Elementary Teacher.
+I was born and raised in Catalonia, Spain, and this is my third year teaching in the United States, marking my 15th year as an Elementary Teacher.
 I speak Catalan, English, and Spanish, and I’ve recently studied Elementary Montessori Education for children aged 6 to 12.
 Additionally, I’m a qualified Speech Therapist, which helps me support students in developing strong communication skills.

 I love traveling, exploring new cultures, and spending time in nature, especially backcountry skiing.
 These passions enrich my teaching by bringing real-world connections to the classroom.